 FIGURE 2.3.
 The same classification example in two dimensions as in Figure 2.1.
-The classes are coded as a binary variable ($\mathtt{BLUE} = 0, \mathtt{ORANGE} = 1$), and then predicted by 1-nearest-neighbor classification.
+The classes are coded as a binary variable (BLUE = 0, ORANGE = 1), and then predicted by 1-nearest-neighbor classification.

-classes are coded as a binary variable (BLUE = 0, ORANGE = 1) and -nearest-neighbor averaging as in (2.8).
-The predicted class is hence ajority vote amongst the 15-nearest neighbors.
+.2.
+The same classification example in two dimensions as in Figclasses are coded as a binary variable (BLUE = 0, ORANGE = 1) and -nearest-neighbor averaging as in (2.8).
+The predicted class is hence yority vote amongst the 15-nearest neighbors.